Git Integration for Jira Cloud Documentation

 The web linking feature adds links to your git hosting provider directly into the Git Commits tab.
 Configure web linking options while editing repository settings ( Actions ➜ Edit integration | ActionsEdit repository) so that commits can include links to the git host pages.

-The Git Integration for Jira Cloud app automatically configures web links for most git hosts via Git service integration panel.
+Git Integration for Jira Cloud automatically configures web links for most git hosts via Git service integration panel.

 The following providers are supported: